Anton Tsyganov-BodounovLlewellyn van der Berg

 Introducing Dynamic Resource Labels

-Today, we are excited to announce dynamic resource labels — a new Seqera feature that solves the per-workflow cost tracking challenge by automatically injecting unique workflow and session identifiers into every cloud job.
-This removes the necessity for manual configuration, whether your workflows run in AWS, Azure, or Google Cloud
+Today, we are excited to announce dynamic resource labels — a new Seqera feature that solves the per-workflow cost tracking challenge by automatically tagging a run's cloud resources with its unique workflow and session identifiers.
+This removes the necessity for manual configuration, whether your workflows run in AWS, Azure, or Google Cloud.

 Seqera now supports two new dynamic label values that are automatically evaluated at workflow runtime:

-– Automatically replaced with the unique Platform run identifier (e.g.,2mnBxxxxxxMxvY
+• ${workflowId} – Automatically replaced with the unique Platform run identifier (e.g., 2mnBxxxxxxMxvY)

-– Automatically replaced with the Nextflow session UUID (e.g.,bb4axxxx-xxxx-xxxx-xxxx-xxxxxxxx0f3c
+• ${sessionId} – Automatically replaced with the Nextflow session UUID (e.g., bb4axxxx-xxxx-xxxx-xxxx-xxxxxxxx0f3c)

 Workspace administrators can define dynamic resource labels once at the workspace level and optionally mark them to be attached by default to any new compute environment in the workspace.
 The labels are then automatically propagated to the cloud resources spawned by each run launched with the tagged compute environment, enabling precise cost allocation directly from your cloud provider's billing dashboard.
 Seqera handles the complexity of managing unique values for potentially thousands of concurrent runs whilst keeping the workspace settings clean and manageable.